citrix/citrix-daas-rest-go/citrixorchestration/docs/UpdateAppVServerRequestModel.md

 HasPublishingServer returns a boolean if a field has been set.

+### SetPublishingServerNil

+`func (o *UpdateAppVServerRequestModel) SetPublishingServerNil(b bool)`

+ SetPublishingServerNil sets the value for PublishingServer to be an explicit nil

+### UnsetPublishingServer
+`func (o *UpdateAppVServerRequestModel) UnsetPublishingServer()`

+UnsetPublishingServer ensures that no value is present for PublishingServer, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)